Sequence of Returns Risk: Why Order Matters More Than...

 Any flexibility dramatically improves outcomes.

-Some research suggests starting retirement with lower equity (40-50%), then increasing over time (to 60-70%).
+Some research suggests starting retirement with lower equity (40-50%), then increasing over time (to 60-70%) — a strategy known as a rising equity glide path.
 Protect when most vulnerable.

 If you can delay Social Security until 70, you get: